fortunee/tic-tac-toe/README.md

 # TIC TAC TOE

-This is a simple tic tac to game built with ReactJS
+This is a simple tic tac toe game built with ReactJS

 ## Game Spec
 **App Component:** The app component have the following methods